 See also Why Choose a serviced Apartment.

 A couple of days in an iconic city can only give you a snapshot of what its really like.
-A longer stay gives you time to discover a whole lot more – favourite places to eat or shop, for example, or umpteen hidden gems from smaller theatres, galleries and museums to open spaces and much more.
+A longer stay gives you time to discover a whole lot more – favorite places to eat or shop, for example, or umpteen hidden gems from smaller theatres, galleries and museums to open spaces and much more.
 When you have some downtime, you can make great use of it when you stay longer.

 Meet the locals